-Linguistics is by its very nature interdisciplinary having significant ties to and impact on fields like psychology, philosophy, education, language teaching, sociology, anthropology, computer science, and others.
-Students in linguistics develop strong observational, analytical and critical thinking skills; they gain valuable experience drafting hypotheses and collecting and analyzing data; and they understand how language functions not only as a communication system but also as a social institution, all of which can enhance their employability, expand their career options, and set them up for success in graduate studies.
+Linguistics is by its very nature interdisciplinary having significant ties to and impact on fields like psychology, philosophy, education, language teaching, sociology, anthropology, computer science, and more.
+Students in linguistics develop strong observational, analytical and critical thinking skills; they gain valuable experience drafting hypotheses and analyzing data; and they understand how language functions as a communication system AND a social institution, all of which can enhance their employability, expand career options, and set them up for success in graduate studies.

 The mission of the English linguistics program is to equip students to study the English language from a scientific perspective through the analysis of the structure of language and from a humanistic perspective through the critical study of literature.

 Linguistics emphasis learning outcomes

 - Analyze one or more of the following areas of linguistic structure of the English language: